 The bottom line is that ferret biting can be a distressing experience for pet owners, but with careful attention to training, ferrets can make loving and devoted pets.
 Therefore, by understanding our ferrets and providing proper training can prevent biting, enabling us to have a harmonious life with our furry little friends.

-Further Reading: What Pets Do Ferrets Get Along With?
+Further Reading: What Do Ferrets Usually Do?